+One of the best mobile photography tricks is to introduce a drone into your content.
 Drones are a badass tool for the modern photographer.
-While pictures from an elevated vantage point have long been some of the most striking, the ease and accessibility of true aerial photography has made influenced a renaissance of 21st-century photography.
+While pictures from an elevated vantage point have long been some of the most striking, the ease and accessibility of real aerial photography has influenced a renaissance of 21st-century photography.

 There are a few problems with drones, though.
 They’re expensive as hell.
-They’re kinda hard to operate with destroying them.
+They’re kind of hard to operate with destroying them.
 And, worst of all, it’s usually illegal to fly them in pretty much any place you would want to fly a drone.

 But you know what the FAA doesn’t regulate?
 Balloons.

-You can use a bunch of party balloons with helium, or one weather balloon (which they totally sell on Amazon).
+You can use a bunch of party balloons with helium, or one weather balloon (which they sell on Amazon).
+Some tips for making this happen include:

 2. Use Dark Material to Set Exposure